jasonaaronwilson/omni-archive/README.md

 headers.
 These are located using the "start" offset (relative to the begining of the file).
-Technically when the same exact data contents with the same alignment we could point at the same raw data from different headers, then the raw data could be emitted only once but processing tools are allowed to duplicate these when say combining archives and current libraries don't try to explicitly handle this case.
+Technically when the same exact data contents with the same alignment we could point at the same raw data from different member headers, then the raw data could be emitted only once but processing tools are allowed to duplicate these when say combining archives and current libraries don't try to explicitly handle this case.